zencrepes/zencrepes/README.md

 ## How it works

-ZenCrepes is entirely client-side, by choice.
-This means ZenCrepes barely needs a server to run (the server component is only needed to support GitHub OAuth flow), but also and most importantly, that whoever running ZenCrepes cannot see any user data.
+ZenCrepes is entirely client-side by choice.
+This means ZenCrepes barely needs very few resources to run (the server component is only needed to support GitHub OAuth flow), but also and most importantly, that whoever running ZenCrepes cannot see any user data.
 Once authenticated, all data exchanges are directly made between the user's browser and GitHub.

 But this this approach has two major drawbacks:
 * ZenCrepes cannot register to GitHub hooks, therefore cannot be `informed` about updates.
 Instead, it needs to regularly pull for changes.